So you want to start a travel blog. Awesome!

 So let's just get the domain and web hosting now.

-I tend to recommend to new bloggers — it's who I purchased my domain from and used to host all my sites for more than 4 years.
+I tend to recommend * to new bloggers — it's who I purchased my domain from and used to host all my sites for more than 4 years (and I still use them to host 2 smaller sites).
 This is a good bet for a newer website since Bluehost's prices are low, their support is usually helpful, and their cPanel (your behind-the-scenes access to your site) it pretty easy to figure out.
 Signing up is easy, too, and their hosting packages are a lot more affordable than you probably think.

 The first step is to choose your hosting package.
 Bluehost's “Starter” package is incredibly cheap ($7-$8 per month, though it's often on sale for less), though I would recommend the “Plus” package.
 At $10-$12 per month for 12 months, it's still affordable, but gives you unlimited website space.